-Software: any software used by us, or any party acting on our behalf in fulfilling its obligations under this Agreement or otherwise.
+Software: means any software used by us, or any party acting on our behalf in fulfilling its obligations under this Agreement or otherwise.

 Third Party Information: means information, audio, video, graphics, sound, music, photographs, software, data, databases, records, and any other materials (in whatever form) not owned or generated by or on behalf of the Customer, published or otherwise utilised or made available using the Service.

 UK GDPR: has the meaning set out in section 3 of the Data Protection Act 2018.

 Users: means any user within the Customer’s business who Customer authorises to use this Service.

 Usage Rates: means the charges incurred by Customer calculated against the usage based pricing which can be found at https://www.circleloop.com/pricing

 VIP Number: means a Number available at an additional monthly charge to normal Numbers and must be purchased for a minimum period of 12-months in accordance with clause 5.7.

 1.2 Clause and schedule headings do not affect the interpretation of this Agreement.